Adventures in Boating Washington Handbook

 - Check to be sure you have a fully charged engine battery and fire extinguishers.

-- If so equipped, make sure the ignition safety switch and wrist lanyard are in good order.
+- If so equipped, make sure the engine cut-off switch and wrist lanyard are in good order.

 - Make sure you have the required number of personal flotation devices (PFDs), and check that they are in good condition.